miargentieri/exposome-aging-ukb/README.md

 This directory contains the code used for data preparation, analysis, and figure creation for the publication "Exposome-wide analysis reveals the environmental architecture of human aging among 436,965 UK Biobank participants."
 Published in XXX.

-This repository was created on Sat Mar 18 15:15:17 GMT 2022.
+This repository was created on Fri Mar 18 15:15:17 GMT 2022.

 R code for each stage of our data preparation and analysis are contained in these files.
 This includes:
 * Importing raw data